 What’s the best option for my wisdom teeth?

 With a local anaesthetic, the most you’ll feel is pressure in the mouth.
-Following the procedure, a little swelling and soreness is usual in the early days.
-Salt water can be effective at cleaning and soothing the area.
+Following the procedure, a little swelling and soreness are usual in the early days.
+Saltwater can be effective at cleaning and soothing the area.
 You may also have some bleeding, but this should stop relatively soon after the treatment.
 Our NHS Dentists recommend:

 * Easing swelling and pain with a cold pack

 * Staying hydrated (but no alcohol, hot drinks or fizzy pop for at least 24 hours)